rmakkar2018/DetectAsana/README.md

 #Mid-Progress Report.pdf is the midsem-progress report of Machine Learning Project submitted on Nov 22.

 #Pipeline.pdf is the final pipeline suggested for the classification task

-#DetectAsana-poster.pdf is the poster on the literature review performed
+#DetectAsana-Poster.pdf is the poster on the literature review performed

 # Weights folder
 It consists of the final model trained using the suggested pipeline